Principal Building and Open Space Projects

 Performing Arts and Humanities Building

-The University plans to begin Phase I construction in July 2010.
-The90,184 GSF / 45,435 NASF building will provide a 275-seat theatre, a 100-seat black box theatre, studios and classrooms, and writing labs for the departments of Theatre and English.
-Space will be provided for the Dresher Center for the Humanities, the Linehan Artist Scholarship program and the Arts Management office.
-The campus’ central plant will be expanded and distribution lines extended to support the utility requirements of this new facility.
+The University began Phase I construction in July 2010 and opened this wing in July of 2012.
+The 90,184 GSF / 45,435 NASF building contains a 275-seat theatre, a 100-seat black box theatre, studios and classrooms, and writing labs for the departments of Theatre and English.
+Space has been provided for the Dresher Center for the Humanities, the Linehan Artist Scholarship program and the Arts Management office.
+The campus’ central plant was expanded and distribution lines extended to support the utility requirements of this new facility.

-UMBC is awaiting funding approval to construct the Phase II, a 76,605 GSF / 43,448 NASF building for the departments of Music, Dance, Ancient Studies, and Philosophy.
+UMBC is completing the construction of Phase II, a 76,605 GSF / 43,448 NASF building for the departments of Music, Dance, Ancient Studies, and Philosophy.
 The facility will provide a 350-seat concert hall, a 100-seat dance studio, recording studios, instrument ensemble room, classrooms, as well as an archaeology laboratory.

 For updates on the construction of the Performing Arts and Humanities Building refer to the website www.umbc.edu/pahf.